 Data Analytics and Society is an ESRC funded Centre for Doctoral Training providing postgraduate research and training across the Universities of Leeds, Liverpool, Manchester and Sheffield.

-Recruitment is via Projects and details on applying will be advertised on the CDT pages when available,
+Recruitment is via Projects and details on applying will be advertised on the CDT pages when available.

-Discovery Medicine North Doctorla Training Partnership (DiMeN)
+Discovery Medicine North Doctoral Training Partnership (DiMeN)

 The Discovery Medicine North (DiMeN) Doctoral Training Partnership allocates Medical Research Council funds across the Universities of Leeds, Liverpool, Newcastle and Sheffield.